 The network predicts 3 outputs: flows in X, flows in Y, and cell "probability".
-The predictions the network makes of the probability are the inputs to a sigmoid centered at zero $(1 / (1 + e^{-x}))$ , so they vary from around -6 to +6.
-The pixels greater than the cellprob\threshold are used to run dynamics and determine ROIs.
-The default is cellprob\threshold=0.0.
-Decrease this threshold if cellpose is not returning as many ROIs as you'd expect.
-Similarly, increase this threshold if cellpose is returning too ROIs particularly from dim areas.
+The predictions the network makes of the probability are the inputs to a sigmoid centered at zero $(1/(1 + e^{-x}))$ , so they vary from around -6 to +6.
+The pixels greater than the mask\threshold are used to run dynamics and determine masks.
+The default is mask\threshold=0.
+0. Decrease this threshold if cellpose is not returning as many masks as you'd expect.
+Similarly, increase this threshold if cellpose is returning too masks particularly from dim areas.